How to become a Pharmacist

 Higher degrees in Pharmaceutical sciences

 Pharmacy graduates are eligible to apply for registration as graduate students for the degree of M.Sc., or Ph.D., in one of the pharmaceutical sciences.
 Candidates are normally required to possess a good honours degree.
 Details of the regulations for higher degrees are available from the Graduate Studies Office in Trinity.
 Higher degrees in a pharmaceutical science are usually required for appointments to academic posts.
-Taught M.Sc. courses are also available in Hospital Pharmacy, Community Pharmacy, Pharmaceutical Analysis and Pharmaceutical Technology.
+Taught M.Sc. courses are also available in Hospital Pharmacy, Pharmaceutical Science and Pharmaceutical Technology.